hmito/esj72web/web/regist_session.md

 - Duration of the session is 180 minutes.
 - In principle, speakers are required to present on-site.
 - If desired, presentations will be recorded and made available on-demand to conference participants during the meeting or for about a month after the conference.
-Real-time streaming will also be available if there is sufficient streaming capacity.
 - To promote international information dissemination and discussion at the symposium, we welcome the active participation of international researchers through online participation and non-members through the Invited Speaker System.
 - To promote exchange with other disciplines, non-members of the Ecological Society of Japan are welcome to give invited lectures.
 The conference registration fee for invited speakers will be waived. **Please note that the same non-member cannot be the invited speaker for two consecutive years**.